pandas-dev/pandas

 Under the hood, the system uses 2 feedback loops, 3 data pools, 3 control points to manage its runtime behavior.

 A 10-component library with 17 connections.
 1531 files analyzed.
-Highly interconnected — components depend on each other heavily.
+Data flows through 5 distinct pipeline stages.

 How Data Flows Through the System